Local Outreach Ministries

 Organizations We Support Through Grants from Special Outreach Fundraising

-The Outreach Committee at St. Luke’s annually allocates a portion of the money from outreach fundraisers (primarily the Spring/Fall Flings, supplemented by the Pumpkin Patch) directly to local agencies which apply for assistance.
-These organizations have received funding in the past:
+The Outreach Committee at St. Luke’s annually allocates a portion of the money from outreach fundraisers (primarily the Spring/Fall Flings, supplemented by the Pumpkin Patch) directly to local agencies.
+These organizations received funding in 2022: